akai-keisanki/akai-keisanki/README.md

 His GitHub page currently works as a public access to his favourite code scripts, which is really useful for downloading in other computers without logging in.

+- Note: Check [Science52101](https://science52101.github.io/) for more about his projects.

 <h2 align="center">
 Preferred Programming Languages:
 </h2>